 Native apps are particularly built for one platform.
 These apps are based on programming languages that support one platform at a time.
 The languages are Java or Kotlin for Android app development and Swift or Objective-C for iOS app development.
 These apps cannot be run on other platforms since they are developed for a specific platform.
 For instance, an app built for iOS platform cannot run on the Android devices and vice versa.
 However, this does have a benefit.
 Since the apps are built for one specific platform i.e. iOS or Android or Windows, the apps can use the full functionality of the devices.
 This means a smooth running app with lesser errors.

-When compared, Native vs hybrid app, one is rich in performance and the other has a higher reach in the market.
-Despite the differences, both types of apps use languages that are considered to be the top programming languages in 2019.
+When compared, hybrid technology vs native technology, one is rich in performance and the other has a higher reach in the market.
+Despite the differences, both types of apps use languages that are considered to be the top programming languages.
 These apps have benefits as well as limitations which we will discuss in the upcoming segment of the blog.

 Hybrid vs Native Apps Pros and Cons

 Now that you are clear with what are native apps and hybrid apps, let’s see their pros and cons.
 Both the apps are good for different reasons but not for the same reasons.
 Each has its own pros and cons which will determine whether you should go for a hybrid mobile app or a native mobile app.

 Pros of Native apps

 - Native apps are fast and smooth since they are developed for one platform.